Open Seasonally

-From 1945 to 1951, the one-room market expanded to three rooms as more space was needed for her ever growing assortment of food and gifts.
-Ever the entrepreneur, Mary Louise purchased the one room Grass Lake School House, built in 1875 and Antrim County's first log school house.
-The building was carefully disassembled, numbered and put back together to serve as a Toy Store on what was becoming the Brownwood Acres Campus.
+By 1951, the one-room market had expanded to three rooms as more space was needed for her ever growing assortment of food and gifts.
+Ever the entrepreneur, Mary Louise decided to rescue an old schoolhouse she had heard was being sold.
+She purchased the one room Grass Lake School House, built in 1875 and Antrim County's first log school house.
+The building was carefully disassembled, numbered and put back together on what was becoming the Brownwood Acres Campus.

 Business continued to flourish.
 In 1957, Mary Louise purchased the run-down Eastport Inn.
 Built in 1866, the Eastport Inn had originally served as a Stage Coach stop.
 A historic site during the logging era, the Inn was halfway between Traverse City and Petoskey.
 Passengers and horses used the Inn to rest overnight.